 The factoring register contains data on the following:

-1. the exact time (day, hour and minute) of the receipt in the Serbian Business Registers Agency of the decision of the Ministry of Finance of the Republic of Serbia issuing or revoking approval for the conduct of factoring business;
+- the exact time (day, hour and minute) of the receipt in the Serbian Business Registers Agency of the decision issuing or revoking approval for the performance of factoring work;

-2. the decision of the Ministry of Finance of the Republic of Serbia issuing or revoking the approval to conduct factoring business, namely: the name of the bearer, the number and date of the decision;
+- the decision issuing or revoking approval for the performance of factoring work, namely: the name of the decision maker, the number and date of the decision;

 The data shall be recorded in the Factoring Register ex officio immediately upon receipt of the decision in the Serbian Business Registers Agency.
 Data from the Factoring Register shall be published on the Serbian Business Registers Agency’s website.